 If the record keeping can be made entirely electronic and easily shared across all the stakeholders in the manufacturing process, like the hospital, shippers, and drugmakers, CAR-T cells could be made an estimated 40% faster.
 Innovative biotechs are starting to address this problem: Ori Biotech is an example of a company focused on the industrialization of precision medicine like CAR-T, creating a fully digital platform that connects R&D to manufacturing.
 I’m also seeing pharmas improving the vein-to-vein time by automating these processes.
-Our customers Kite Pharma, Novartis, and Bristol-Myers Squibb have built digital platforms for CAR-T production.
+Industry leaders Kite Pharma, Novartis, and Bristol-Myers Squibb have built digital platforms for CAR-T production.

 2. Tech workers leave big tech for biotech and don’t look back.

 More than 150,000 workers globally have recently left tech and are looking for the next opportunity.
 They’re seeking more meaning, more impact, and a bigger challenge.